Healthcare giant Johnson & Johnson to split into two companies | Business

 Healthcare giant Johnson & Johnson to split into two companies

-Healthcare conglomerate Johnson & Johnson said on Friday it is planning to break up into two companies, splitting off its consumer health division that sells Band-Aids and Baby Powder from its large pharmaceuticals unit.
-The move is in line with other multinational companies adopting the strategy to simplify their structure.
-Earlier in the day, Toshiba Corp announced similar plans, while General Electric Co said on Wednesday it would break up into three to pare down its debt.
+Johnson & Johnson plans to split into two companies, separating its consumer health division that sells Band-Aids and Baby Powder from its pharmaceuticals and medical devices business in the biggest shake-up in its 135-year history.
+The move by the world's largest health-products company comes hot on the heels of similar announcements this week by industrial conglomerates Toshiba and General Electric and underscores how big, diversified corporations are under pressure to simplify.

-Johnson & Johnson said it will separate its consumer health business into a new publicly-traded company.
-Other drugmakers have in the past separated their consumer health businesses from their pharmaceutical units.
+This has been the case in the healthcare sphere, where the slow-and-steady business of selling consumer products such as moisturisers and shampoos has increasingly diverged from the high-risk, high-reward work of developing and marketing drugs.
+Johnson & Johnson said it will separate its consumer health business into a new publicly-traded company echoing a move by rivals GlaxoSmithKline plc and Pfizer Inc which plan to spin off their joint consumer health business next year.

-Rival Pfizer Inc had in 2019 combined its consumer health unit with GlaxoSmithKline plc in a joint venture, while Germany's Merck KGaA sold its consumer health unit to Procter & Gamble Co in 2018.
-"The new Johnson & Johnson and the New Consumer Health Company would each be able to more effectively allocate resources to deliver for patients and consumers, drive growth and unlock significant value," said Joaquin Duato, who is expected to become J&J's chief executive officer in January.
+Germany's Merck KGaA sold its consumer health unit to Procter & Gamble Co in 2018.
+"The new Johnson & Johnson and the new consumer health company would each be able to more effectively allocate resources to deliver for patients and consumers, drive growth and unlock significant value," said Joaquin Duato, who is expected to become J&J's chief executive officer in January.

 The company is aiming to complete the planned separation in 18 to 24 months, sending its shares up 4% before the bell.
-Johnson & Johnson retains its pharmaceuticals and medical device units, which sell its COVID-19 vaccine and drugs such as cancer treatment Darzalex.
+Johnson & Johnson will retain its pharmaceuticals and medical device units, which sell its COVID-19 vaccine, drugs such as cancer treatment Darzalex and medical devices.
 The units are expected to generate revenue of roughly $77 billion in 2021.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)